devscafecommunity/poo_principes_with_csharp/README.md

 The "poo_principles_with_csharp" repository is licensed under the [MIT License](https://github.com/yourusername/poo_principles_with_csharp/blob/main/LICENSE).
 You're free to use, modify, and distribute the content.
 Please refer to the license file for more information.

-Embark on a journey to solidify your understanding of OOP, C#, Clean Code practices, and S.O.L.I.D design principles.
+Embark on a journey to solidify your understanding of OOP, C#, Clean Code practices, S.O.L.I.D design principles, and Design Patterns.
 Let's advance our skills together!